Get free shipping on all orders - Ends Sunday!

 What Can You Do for Dog Hair Loss Caused by Fleas?

-You can do regular anti-tick and flea-preventative treatments for dog hair loss caused by fleas.
-Dog flea allergies are highly manageable with proactive preventative treatment and environmental control.
+You can use regular anti-tick and flea-preventative products for dog hair loss caused by fleas.
+Dog flea allergies are highly manageable with proactive products and environmental control.

-Apply anti-tick and flea oral or spot-on medication to all household dogs to treat every dog.
+Apply anti-tick and flea oral or spot-on medication to all household dogs to support every dog.
 The medication is effective for 30-90 days and is available over the counter.

 Clean the dog’s bedding regularly with mild disinfectant soap to destroy the shed flea eggs.
 Clothes, carriers, collars, and cages require a thorough cleaning.